 Proper Cleaning Techniques

 This is more than one skill but can be housed under one area.
 Teaching your children how to clean up after themselves is important.
 Not just in their rooms and home, but also things like basic hygiene and sanitation when exposed to illness or things like raw foods.
 They should know how to clean up their messes, as well as how to protect themselves from illness.
 This can also include things like laundry, washing dishes, and basic household chores.

-Understanding the basics about cleaning and dressing a wound is important for everyone to learn.
-Add to that the addition of how to check for a temperature and at what point a doctor should be called and you have a nice basis for personal care.
+Understanding the basics of cleaning and dressing a wound is important for everyone to learn.
+Add to that the addition of how to check for temperature and at what point a doctor should be called and you have a nice basis for personal care.
 Additionally, you can take them for basic CPR classes, or even help them understand what to look for in cases of burns, frostbite, gangrene, or other more uncommon things that could occur if they found themselves out in the elements too long.

 While most will be able to go to a grocery store for their needs, growing a garden is a life skill every child needs to know.
 Teach them basics about starting their own seeds, planting, fertilizing, and harvesting crops.
 You could even teach them about home canning and how to dry and preserve seeds for the next year.

 Fire is necessary to keep them warm, boil water for drinking, and cook foods.
 Whether they find themselves without electricity or just need to use the fireplace in their home, the steps to building a basic fire are necessary.
 Include options for how to start a fire without matches or a lighter to make it more fun and realistic for them.

 Everyone needs to know how to safely cook a few meals.
 This can be as simple as how to scramble eggs or make a basic pasta dish, but learning some cooking skills is a life necessity for everyone.
-Teaching knife skills, food safety, and a few simple recipes is important for your child.
+Teaching knife skills, food safety, and a few simple recipes are important for your child.